sagiebenaim/structural-analogy/README.md

 ## Paper

-Our paper, indlucing results from the supplementary material, is available [here](link)
+Our paper, indlucing results from the supplementary material, is available [here](link).

 ## Code

-Pytorch implementation of our work is available [here](link)
+Pytorch implementation of our work is available [here](link).

 ## Video Translation